alan1x/alan1x/README.md

 - 👋 Hi, I’m @alan1x
-- 👀 I’m interested in Data science, Machine Learning, Python, ...
+- 👀 I’m interested in Data science, Machine Learning, Python, Linux,...
 - 🌱 I’m currently learning Data science and mathematics
 - 💞️ I’m looking to collaborate on all kind of fun stuff
 - 📫 How to reach me a01659147@tec.mx